vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-decl.en.md

 With simple inheritance, the block being created is declared as a descendant of an existing one.
 To do this:

-1. Specify the base block in the module system dependencies.
+1. Specify the base block in the module system's dependencies.
 2. Pass a reference to the base block in the special `baseBlock` field in the declaration.

 For example, the `bblock` block inherits from the `ablock` block: